 Graduate Child Assistance Program

-Assistance is available for up to two eligible dependents under the age of 6 as of September 1 in the program year of your application.
+GCAP awards are based on annual adjusted gross household income and are paid on a reimbursement basis after costs have been incurred.
+Assistance is available for up to two eligible dependents under the age of 6 as of September 1 in the plan year of your application.
 For single parents, this age limit is raised to 12 years of age.
-The maximum award is $5,000 per child.
 If your spouse or partner is also a Princeton student or employee, you may apply for only one GCAP award per eligible child.

 All information submitted is confidential and will only be used to administer the GCAP award.
 You may be asked to provide additional financial information by the plan administrator.